-At UNSW Law, we continuously review our program offerings to ensure our curriculum offers students the latest in innovative legal education, tailored to the evolving needs of the industry.
+At UNSW Law & Justice, we continuously review our program offerings to ensure our curriculum offers students the latest in innovative legal education, tailored to the evolving needs of the industry.

 Our students engage in flexible study, while still accessing the highest level of teaching quality among Australia’s research-intensive law schools within the Group of Eight (Go8) universities.

 The UNSW LLM is supported by a teaching faculty which ranks among the finest in the world, with a vibrant mix of leading international academic experts teaching alongside distinguished members of the profession.
 UNSW Sydney is a leading research-intensive university, and the Law School’s outstanding research informs, inspires and enlivens our teaching.

 For more details on entry requirements, visit the Master of Laws degree page.

 Students can choose from eight areas of specialisation that reflect UNSW Law & Justice’s expertise and the latest developments in legal scholarship.
 Alternatively, students can complete a generalist program and choose courses from any of our specialisations.
 Please note that not every course available in the LLM is offered each year.